charlesbreton/charlesbreton.github.io/_posts/2017-02-10-co-citation.md

 <img src="{{ site.url }}/assets/2000-2015.png">

-The still image above is not really useful so you have a look at the dynamic <a href="{{ site.baseurl }}/assets/web0015/network0015.html" target="_blank">version</a>.
+The still image above is not really useful so you can have a look at the dynamic <a href="{{ site.baseurl }}/assets/web0015/network0015.html" target="_blank">version</a>.

 Let's zoom in and have a look at some of these communities.
-After all, if we agree with our original assumption, this network can be seen as representing what Canadian political science is talking about *now*.
+After all, if we agree with our original assumption, this network can be seen as representing what Canadian political science is talking about *now* (well, not really, given the 5 citation threshold).
 For some of the still images below, I've played with the javascript so we can better see the nodes in each community.

-### Elections/Public Opinion
+### Elections

 The most cited piece during that period is Blais *et al.*'s *Anatomy of a Liberal Victory* (2002) followed closely by Kymlicka's *Multicultural Citizenship* (1995).
 These two books are at the center of the two main poles of the literature: Elections/Public opinion and Multiculturalism.

-As was the case in the previous two periods, there are multiple sub-communities within what we can call the Elections/Public Opinion.
+As was the case in the previous two periods, there are multiple sub-communities within what we can call the Elections community.
 Here's the one that is more specifically about elections, with the Canadian Election Study --- e.g. Johnston *et al.* (1992), Nevitte *et al.* (2000), Blais *et al.* (2002) --- figuring prominently.
 Gidengil *et al.* (2012) is the most recent paper to pass the 5 citations threshold and make it into the network.

 <img src="{{ site.url }}/assets/elections.png">